 What if I do not like where I am living during the summer?

 What if I currently live on campus and will be living here for Session 1?
-What if I am currently in Phelps for the spring?
+What if I am currently in the apartments for the spring?

 Can I be moved during summer housing?